Walt Disney Company Marketing Mix (4Ps) Analysis

 2. Parks and Resorts (Walt Disney World Resort, Disneyland Paris, themed hotels, and others)

-3. Studio Entertainment (motion pictures, direct-to-video content, musical recordings, and stage plays)
+3. Studio Entertainment (motion pictures, direct-to-video content, musical recordings, and stage plays/performances)

-4. Consumer Products & Interactive Media (Books, magazines, comic books, video games, merchandise, and online video content)
+5. Consumer Products & Interactive Media (books, magazines, comic books, video games, merchandise, and online video content)

-Disney’s products were initially only in the media and entertainment industry.
-However, through expansion and diversification, the company has added products in the parks and resorts industry, and the retail industry through the sale of consumer goods in its amusement parks, stores, and other places.
+Disney’s products were initially in the media and entertainment industry.
+However, through expansion and diversification, the company has added products in the parks and resorts industry, the travel and tourism industry (cruise lines), the retail industry, and the consumer goods industry, including the sale of Disney-branded merchandise at its amusement parks, stores, and other places.
 This part of Disney’s marketing mix is expected to continue evolving, alongside strategic changes in business operations and trends in the global market.
-For example, the conglomerate’s future acquisition of other firms could lead to more products and new product lines.
-In this way, this part of the marketing mix reflects the degree of Disney’s business diversification.
+For example, the conglomerate’s future acquisition of other firms may lead to more products and new product lines.
+In this way, this part of the marketing mix reflects the degree of business diversification achieved through Disney’s generic competitive strategy and intensive growth strategies.

 Place/Distribution in Disney’s 4P

-This part of the marketing mix presents the places that the company uses to strategically distribute its products to customers in the entertainment and mass media, consumer goods and retail, and parks and resorts markets.
+This part of the marketing mix presents the places that the company uses to strategically distribute its products to customers in the entertainment, media, consumer goods, retail, parks and resorts, travel, and tourism industries.
 The nature of these industries and markets determines the places or venues that Disney uses to distribute its products.
-For example, the physical nature of merchandise items, such as books and magazines, means that the company needs channels that allow for the transport and storage of these products to target customers in the international market.
-Disney’s product distribution involves the following places:
+For example, the physical nature of merchandise items, such as books and magazines, means that the company’s marketing mix needs channels that allow for the physical transport and storage of these products for target customers in the international market.
+Disney’s product distribution strategy involves the following places:

 The places that Disney uses to distribute its products are varied, addressing the diversity of the product mix.
-In this regard, this part of the company’s marketing mix is highly dependent on the kinds of products offered.
-For example, movies are distributed through movie theaters and multinational digital content distribution companies, such as Apple Inc. It is noteworthy that licensees and other parties are the group of places or channels responsible for generating the biggest portion of Disney’s revenues, such as ESPN television programming revenues via cable networks.
+In this regard, this part of the company’s marketing mix is based on the kinds of products offered.
+For example, movies are distributed through movie theaters and digital content distribution services.
+It is noteworthy that licensees and other parties are places or channels that generate a significant portion of Disney’s revenues.
+These channels include cable networks that distribute the company’s content, like ESPN television programming.
 This system involving third parties and company-owned venues, such as theme parks and resorts, makes the company’s 4Ps a strategic combination of businesses for effectively managing maximum reach throughout the global market.
+The productivity and efficiency goals of Disney’s operations management support the distribution strategy in this part of the marketing mix.

 This part of the marketing mix considers the company’s communications strategies and tactics for target customers.
 The Walt Disney Company uses different strategies, depending on the kind of product being promoted.
 However, advertising is the most prominent and readily observed among these strategies, such as in the case of Marvel movie advertisements.
-The business manages operational effectiveness in reaching a multinational audience through a combination of international, regional, and local implementations of marketing communications.
-Disney’s marketing communications mix involves the following strategies and tactics:
+In this marketing mix, Disney manages operational effectiveness in reaching a multinational audience through a combination of international, regional, and local implementations of marketing communications.
+Disney’s marketing communications mix (promotional mix) involves the following strategies and tactics:

 1. Advertising